McCullough Gulch Trail Review – The Best Moderate Hike in Breckenridge

 Upper Lake Elevation: approx. 12,500 feet

 To get to the trailhead, head south out of Breckenridge on Highway 9 for a little over 7 miles.
 Just before the first switchback in the highway, you’ll turn right onto Blue Lakes Road.
-This road also accesses the Quandary Peak Trailhead, so you’ll see signs for that area.
+This road also accesses the Quandary Peak Trailhead and Blue Lakes, so you’ll see signs for that area.
 Take a right onto McCullough Gulch Road, which is a mere 75 yards ahead on the right after turning off the highway.
 You’ll continue on this dirt road until you reach a sign that says “no parking beyond this gate.”
 Park along the road in this area and continue past the gate on foot.
 This dirt road is quite bumpy, and while a 4WD vehicle is recommended, we’ve seen several cars that make it to the trailhead.
-There’s extremely limited parking, so consider going on weekdays and carpooling if possible.

 Pinterest Pins!